Please Note: Once you press play it will take a few seconds for the episode to start playing.

 How to Location Scout on a Budget with Brian L. Tan

-Today on the show I have locations guru Brian L. Tan.
-Brian is the founder of Wrapal.com, a site built to help filmmakers and property owner find location love.
+Today on the show I have locations, guru Brian L. Tan.
+Brian is the founder of Wrapal.com, a site built to help filmmakers and property owners find location love.
 We discuss a bunch of tips and tricks to get locations on the cheap, if not for free and we go over the pitfalls that many filmmakers fall into when shooting on location.

 Below you’ll find a great guide on how to location scout on a budget, written by Brian, as well as some genius videos they created.
 Enjoy and happy hunting!

 Guide to Location Scouting for Indie Films

 A good location is essential to a good project, but finding one can be a complicated task that involves days of scouting, talking with property owners, and mountains of paperwork.
 So how do you go about this daunting task?
 I’m glad you asked!

 Before You Start

 Like most things in life, knowing what you want is the first step.
 Decide what you’re looking for in your location, learn your architectural terms, read your script, and speak with the director about their vision.
 Get a good idea of what you want to help narrow down your search.